-You may vote by any one of three different methods:
+You may vote by any one of four different methods:

 - (a) In Writing You can vote by marking, signing and dating the enclosed proxy card and returning it in the enclosed envelope.
 If you return your signed proxy card, but do not give instructions as to how you wish to vote, your units will be voted FOR proposal nos.
-1, 2 and 3. - (b) By Telephone You can vote by calling the telephone number on the proxy card and following the instructions.
-Please have the proxy card in hand when calling. - (c) In Person You can vote by attending the 2020 Annual Meeting.
+1 and 2. - (b) By Telephone You can vote by calling the telephone number on the proxy card up until 11:59 p.m.
+Eastern Time on May 14, 2024 and following the instructions.
+Please have your proxy card in hand when calling. - (c) Over the Internet You can vote by going to www.proxyvote.com up until 11:59 p.m.
+Eastern Time on May 14, 2024 to transmit your voting instructions using your 16-digit control number provided on your proxy card or voting instructions form. - (d) In Person You can vote by attending the 2024 Annual Meeting.

 Units represented by properly executed proxies that are not revoked will be voted in accordance with the instructions shown on the proxy card.
-You have the right to revoke your proxy at any time before the 2020 Annual Meeting by:
+You have the right to revoke your proxy at any time before the 2024 Annual Meeting by:

-- (a) Delivering to Dorchester Minerals, L.P., Attn: 2020 Annual Meeting, 3838 Oak Lawn Avenue, Suite 300, Dallas, Texas, 75219-4541, a written revocation; - (b) Voting in person at the 2020 Annual Meeting; or; - (c) Returning a later-dated proxy card.
+- (a) Delivering to Dorchester Minerals, L.P., Attn: 2024 Annual Meeting, 3838 Oak Lawn Avenue, Suite 300, Dallas, Texas, 75219-4541, a written revocation; - (b) Voting in person at the 2024 Annual Meeting; or - (c) Returning a later-dated proxy card.

-Attendance at the 2020 Annual Meeting will not, without further action by you, revoke your proxy.
+Attendance at the 2024 Annual Meeting will not, without further action by you, revoke your proxy.

-Unitholders have no dissenters' rights or rights of appraisal under Delaware law or our Amended and Restated Agreement of Limited Partnership, as amended (the "Partnership Agreement").
+Unitholders have no dissenters' rights or rights of appraisal under Delaware law or our Partnership Agreement.